kestra-io/docs/content/docs/07.concepts/index.md

 ---
-title: Concepts
+title: Concepts and Expressions
 ---

-This section lists key concepts and system components.
-You can treat this section as a lookup reference anytime you need more information about a specific concept or feature, rather than reading it from start to finish.
+This section lists key concepts and templating expressions.
+You can treat this section as a lookup reference anytime you need more details about a specific concept or expression.

 ::ChildCard
 ::